-For the purposes of contacting young people and their parents/carers the following details will be collected from consenting young people: young person name, young person nickname to be used in text messages, school, year group, form, mobile phone number, and preferred contact time.
-If parents/carers have also consented to take part then their name and address will also be collected.
+For the purposes of contacting young people and data linkage in the future the following details will be collected from consenting young people (or via the young person's school): young person first name, young person surname, young person nickname to be used in text messages, home postcode at baseline, school, year group, form, mobile phone number, and preferred contact times.

-Parent/Carer opt-out forms will be retained by the schools.
-Regional teams will be responsible for collecting 'consent forms' from schools and posting by recorded delivery to YTU, or schools will be able to post them directly to YTU.
+Parent/Carer Opt Out forms will be retained by the schools.
+Local Research Teams will be responsible for collecting Young Person Consent Forms from schools and posting by recorded delivery to YTU, or schools will be able to post them directly to YTU.
 Schools will transfer directly to YTU an encrypted spreadsheet of consenting participant details, as specified above, via the University of York's drop-off service (a secure webpage for file transfer).